-Kyoko M. Toyama, a native of Tokyo, Japan, teachers all levels of Japanese in the ELA Department.
-She is also an Associate Professor in the department of Counseling at LaGuardia and has been teaching and counseling students in the College Discovery program and serving as supervisor for graduate students in counseling for more than twenty years.
+Kyoko M. Toyama, a native of Tokyo, Japan, teaches all levels of Japanese in the ELA Department.
+She is also a Professor in the department of Counseling at LaGuardia and has been teaching and counseling students in the College Discovery program and serving as supervisor for graduate students in counseling for more than twenty years.
 She has conducted training workshops in the areas of cross-cultural counseling and her research interests are college students’ retention and persistence and women’s psychological development, particularly related to Asian/Asian American women.
 She has an MA and MEd from Teachers College, Columbia University, and a PhD from New York University, both in Counseling Psychology.
-Kyoko is an Executive Board member of Asian American Research Institute of CUNY.
-When not working, she is a drummer and an instructor or taiko (Japanese drum).
+Kyoko is s former Board member of Asian American Research Institute of CUNY.
+When not working, she is a drummer and an instructor of taiko (Japanese drum).

 718-482-5640 | firstname.lastname@example.org | B-234